Cost to Build a Custom Home in Toronto?

 • A 3,000 sq. ft. custom home in Toronto: $900,000 – $1,170,000

-Urban areas such as downtown Toronto typically fall on the higher end of this spectrum due to elevated labour costs, limited access, zoning constraints, and longer permitting timelines.
+Neighbourhoods across Toronto can fall on the higher end of this spectrum due to elevated labour costs, limited access for deliveries, zoning constraints, and longer permitting timelines.
 Custom homes in Toronto also tend to feature premium materials, energy-efficient systems, and bespoke architectural elements—all of which contribute to the total cost per square foot.

 Cost by Region: Toronto vs. GTA Municipalities